 *= prerequisites needed for a course

 You will need several letters of recommendation (3-4) for your application.
 While different schools may have different expectations for where your letters of recommendation should come from, it is usually expected to have 1-2 from a science course professor and 1-2 from a healthcare provider you have worked with or shadowed under.

-Ideally, you should ask for letters of recommendation at least 2-3 months in advance of your application deadline, although give as much time as possible.
-This way they have adequate time to reflect upon their experience and write the best possible letter they can.
+Ideally, you should ask for a letter of recommendation at least 2-3 months in advance of your application deadline, although give as much time as possible.
+This way, they have adequate time to reflect upon their experience and write the best possible letter they can.
 If you are participating in an experiential role, it is suggested that you ask for a letter a month or two prior to the close of that experience.

 While Carthage students usually apply to somewhere between eight and 12 schools, you can apply to as many schools as you would like.
 However, you should be aware that there is a financial commitment associated with application fees and the cost of submitting materials for review.
 As such, you should only apply to schools you would genuinely consider attending.